Policy & the QCA

 The QCA aims to effectively represent the interests of the UK’s 1,100+ small and mid-sized quoted companies to government, regulators and other policymakers in the UK and EU.

 Small and mid-sized quoted companies - also known as "growth companies" - are a vital market sector in the UK:

-- They employ over 3 million people - an estimated 11% of total UK private sector employment; and
+- They employ over 2.1 million people and

 Small and mid-sized quoted companies are often disproportionately impacted by rules and regulations as they lack the resources to influence and react to regulatory and policy change.

 At the QCA we emphasise proportionality in policy making and thinking “small first” when creating new rules and regulations for business.

 We want to promote a good business environment, with low regulatory burden, for small and mid-caps currently on public equity markets so that they can focus on growth.